SwetapadmaBehera1/MySite_AEM/README.md

 ## Improvements

-* Oath authentication usage for youtube api.
+* OAuth authentication usage for api.
 * We can use in memory cache to cache the token generated in the above case.
 * The component needs to render the results data in presentable format.